Areas of Expertise

 - Threatening and harassing behavior that begins and escalates online is likely to continue when the partners are in close physical proximity.
 MORE

-She has been published in academic journals including the Journal of Interpersonal Violence, International Criminal Justice Review and Violence & Victims.
+Marganski has been published in various academic journals including the Journal of Interpersonal Violence, Family Violence, Violence & Victims, and International Criminal Justice Review.

-Marganski received her Ph.D. and M.A. in Criminology from Rutgers University and B.S. from the College of New Jersey.
+Marganski received her Ph.D. and M.A. in Criminology from Rutgers University and B.S. in Criminology & Justice Studies from the College of New Jersey.